 We have a forever life, a new and living hope.

-This life that rises with strength and an everyday song to hallmark our everyday living and joy overtaking sadness.
+This life that rises with strength and an everyday song to hallmark our joy overtaking sadness.